Click here for a quick look at the parts of a Chinon CP9-AF and Specifications.

 NEW LENSES

-auto focus lens will also fit and work on a Chinon in program mode!...
+focus lens will also fit and work on a Chinon in program mode!... you just have

-The Pentax AF lenses will be harder to focus depending on where the focus
+Pentax AF lenses will be harder to focus depending on where the focus knob is

 The other universal lens makers do make new lenses that are PKA-R.

-bodies.
-Make sure the store will guarantee that without "re-shelving"
+Make sure the store will guarantee that without "re-shelving" fees.

 SPECIAL ITEMS ON THIS CAMERA

-be the same camera.
-It seems the 7M is just not Autofocus and has
+same camera.
+It seems the 7M is just not Autofocus and has a different

-a different switch by the firing button.
-Plus the CP-9AF can do interval
+switch by the firing button.
+Plus the CP-9AF can do interval photography.

-are being taken) while still maintaining slight pressure on the shutter.
+while still maintaining slight pressure on the shutter.
+The shutter speed

-on the LCD 3 small covering squares will appear.
-Pressing the shutter
+the LCD 3 small covering squares will appear.
+Pressing the shutter three

-three separate times (single shot mode) or holding it (continuous mode)
+separate times (single shot mode) or holding it (continuous mode) will expose

 You can't do this with flash exposure.